SJLewer/stock-analysis/README.md

 ![Results2018](https://user-images.githubusercontent.com/90986041/134818262-6be91942-e87e-4dd2-b357-ddd15579fc1f.png)

+(See Data Source file link below.)

 ### **Code Execution Performance**

-Listed below are examples of ways to improve code execution performance:
+Below are examples of ways to improve code execution performance:
 * *Minimize the number of times a worksheet is activated.*  I moved the "Worksheets("All Stocks Analysis").Activate" command line from the beginning of the script to the end into section (4) "Loop through...arrays to output...".
 With this change, the data sheet was activated once and the output sheet was activated once.
 The duplicative "Activate" command line in section (4) was not needed.
 I also moved the 'Create a header row into section (4), after the output worksheet was activated.
     ```
         Worksheets("All Stocks Analysis").Activate